 G.R.
-Pieters

-Chair

-Partner of the Directors' Office Luxembourg
+Pieters Chair Partner of the Directors' Office Luxembourg

 Garry Pieters is an ILA (Institut Luxembourgeois des Administrateurs)-certified director.
-In addition to his role as Chairman, he coordinates the handling of complaints.
+In addition to his role as Chair, he coordinates the handling of complaints.
 Garry Pieters is a Board Member of several other Luxembourg investment entities.
-He has over 35 years of experience in the field of finance, in particular with ING Group N.V.
-He was fund manager for a number of ING Group's Luxembourg money market and fixed income funds and was Chief Executive Officer of NN Investment Partners Luxembourg S.A. and of its Singapore joint venture, as well as Executive Vice President of its Korean joint venture.
+He has about 40 years of experience in the field of asset management, in particular with ING Group N.V..
+He was fund manager for a number of ING Group's Luxembourg money market and fixed income funds and was Chief Executive Officer of NN Investment Partners Luxembourg S.A., ING's Singapore joint venture, as well as Executive Vice President of its Korean joint venture.
 He is also Chair of the Board of Triodos SICAV I.